 Remember that you can’t manage time – it’s an elusive object that is constantly slipping into the past.
 You can only manage yourself.
 Use the tips below to maximize your productivity and create more leverage in your day:

 Brian Tracy, the personal development and business expert, advises never starting your day before you’ve written a list of things to do.
 Planning the day’s activities is a great way to improve efficiency.
 Time is often wasted figuring out which activity to do next.
 Setting an intention for the day is a powerful way to get clear on your purpose and be sure that your activities are productive, not just busy.
 Plan 70% of your day then leave 20% for unanticipated developments and 10% for a buffer.

-- Make lists.
 Lists are a productive person’s friend.
 Think about the amount of energy you spend trying to remember a grocery list or trying to remember the things you need to take care of before you leave your home or office on any given day.
 A list frees up your mental hard drive space to be used on something more profound.
 Use lists as miniature assistants that keep you on track and remind you of the details.

-- Budget your appointment time.
+Another one of our productivity tips?
 Networking is important for any young CEO building a great company.
 We need to create and maintain relationships with people.
 However, as you begin to assess how you’re spending your time, consider the return on the investment of spending time with certain people.
-In his book, The Slight Edge, Jeff Olson noted that there are people you should spend 2 minutes with and others you should spend 2 hours with.
+In his book, The Slight Edge, Jeff Olson noted that there are people you should spend 2 minutes with.
+Others you should spend 2 hours with.
 As with activities, there’s a difference between spending time with a person and investing time with a person.
 Know the difference and make choices that are consistent with your stated goals.
 The key is to know who is who.
-Be honest with yourself about whether you are growing, flourishing, and expanding in the presence of those you spend your time with, and make adjustments accordingly.
+Be honest with yourself about whether you are growing, flourishing, and expanding in the presence of those you spend your time with.
+Make adjustments accordingly.

 Most of us have what I call backlog – papers, emails, calls, appointments, projects, and ideas that we haven’t gotten around to.
 Our intentions are the best, but we’ve yet to make those things a priority.
 Instead of putting things off, consider each task and what should really be done about it.
 Either do it right away, pass it off to a helper or partner, or get rid of it altogether.
 Using this method will free up much of your time and energy.
 Do what needs to be done to relieve yourself of any obligations that are no longer important to you or are not moving you in the direction of your goals.